-In the 1940s the government erected several blocks of state (public) flats in inner-city Auckland and Wellington for single people and childless couples.
-All were designed in a modernist architectural style and were used by the government as the face of future cities.
-Wellington’s Dixon Street Flats – shown here around 1943, shortly after they were completed – were the largest block, towering over the city until hidden by skyscrapers in the 1980s.
-Even in 2009 the flats appeared strikingly modern.
+In the 1940s the government erected several blocks of state (publicly owned) flats in inner-city Auckland and Wellington for single people and childless couples.
+Designed in a modernist architectural style, they were used by the government as the face of future cities.
+Wellington’s Dixon Street Flats – shown here around 1943, shortly after they were completed – was the largest block, towering over the city until hidden by skyscrapers in the 1980s.
+Even in the 2000s the flats appeared strikingly modern.

 Using this item